iamnotgoodatprogrammingplshelp/OpenRocket/README.md

 **Professional open-source space flight simulator with a first-class deep learning AI layer.**

-Combines the rocket-building freedom of KSP with the visual fidelity of MSFS and exposes a Gymnasium-compatible environment so AI agents can train autonomously.
+Combines the rocket-building freedom of KSP with the visual fidelity of MSFS and exposes a environment so AI agents can train autonomously.

 ## Tech Stack